Raphael Varane done: The nine players Man Utd have signed from La Liga

 The Spain international recovered from his rocky start and went on to establish himself as one of the best goalkeepers in the world.

-He has also won the club’s Player of the Year award a record four times but was heavily criticised after a series of high profile mistakes in 2019-20.
+He’s won the club’s Player of the Year award a record four times but has also made a series of high profile mistakes in the last three seasons.

 Pique moved to United from Barcelona as a 17-year-old in 2004 and the defender was tipped for a bright future at Old Trafford.